High-Order Incremental Potential Contact for Elastodynamic Simulation on Curved Meshes: Related Work

-Linear finite elements basis are overwhelmingly used in graphics applications, as they have the smallest number of degrees of freedom (DOF) per element and are simpler to implement.
-High-order basis have been shown to be beneficial to animate deformable bodies in \cite{bargteil2014animation}, to accelerate approximate elastic deformations in \cite{MEZGER2009680}, and to compute displacements for embedded deformations in \cite{Longva:2020}.
-Higher-order bases have also been used in meshless methods for improved accuracy and faster convergence~\cite{Martin:2010:Unified,Faure:2011:Sparse}.

-High-order bases are routinely used in engineering analysis~\cite{Jameson2002} where $p$-refinement is often favored over $h$-refinement (i.e., refinement of the number of elements) as it reduces the geometric discretization error \cite{Babuska1988,BABUSKA1992159,BASSI1997251,luo2001influence,ODEN1994309} faster and using less degrees of freedom.
+Linear \ac{FE} bases are overwhelmingly used in graphics applications, as they have the smallest number of \ac{DOF} per element and are simpler to implement.
+High-order bases have been shown to be beneficial to animate deformable bodies \cite{Bargteil2014Animation}, to accelerate approximate elastic deformations \cite{Mezger2009Interactive}, and to compute displacements for embedded deformations \cite{Longva2020Higher}.
+Higher-order bases have also been used in meshless methods for improved accuracy and faster convergence~\cite{Martin2010Unified,Faure2011Sparse}.
+High-order bases are routinely used in engineering analysis~\cite{Jameson2002Application} where $p$-refinement is often favored over $h$-refinement (i.e., refinement of the number of elements) as it reduces the geometric discretization error faster and using fewer degrees of freedom~\cite{Babuska1988HP,Babuska1992HP,Oden1994Optimal,Bassi1997High,Luo2001Influence}.

-We propose a method that allows to use high-order basis within the IPC framework, thus enabling to resolve the IPC contact model at a higher \rev{efficiency} for elastodynamic problems with complex geometry, i.e. we can obtain the same accuracy as with linear basis with a lower computation budget.
-Additionally, our method allows to control explicitly the accuracy of the collision approximation by changing the sampling for the collision mesh (\cref{sec:method}).
+We propose a method that allows using high-order bases within the \ac{IPC} framework, thus enabling us to resolve the \ac{IPC} contact model at a higher efficiency for elastodynamic problems with complex geometry, i.e. we can obtain similar accuracy as with linear bases with a lower computation budget.
+Additionally, our method allows us to explicitly control the accuracy of the collision approximation by changing the collision mesh sampling (\cref{sec:ho-ipc-method}).

-High-order basis can be used as a reduced representation and the high-order displacements can be transferred to higher resolution meshes for visualization purposes~\cite{Suwelack2013}.
-We use this approach to further extend our method to support arbitrary collision proxies, which enables us to utilize our method to accelerate elastodynamic simulations by sacrificing accuracy in the elastic forces.
+High-order bases can be used as a reduced representation and the high-order displacements can be transferred to higher resolution meshes for visualization purposes~\cite{Suwelack2013Accurate}.
+We use this approach to extend our method to support arbitrary collision proxies, which enables us to utilize our method to accelerate elastodynamic simulations by sacrificing accuracy in the elastic forces.